arc4290/ARC/README.md

 Contained in this repository:
-log file with milestones and updates of the project arduino files of inidivisual subsystems and integraded codes
+log file with milestones and updates of the project arduino files of inidivisual subsystems and integraded codes user manuel stating the specification to run the ARC and the limitation of ARC